olivicmic/pic-pipe/README.md

 # pic-pipe
 Pic-pipe is a set of tools for image buffers: Resizing based on orientation, automatically creating square thumbnails, compression within a desired filesize, extracting color values, uploading buffers to an AWS S3 bucket.
+It uses a common input/output object format for interoperability between functions.

 If you need more precise control, or to work with non-buffers consider using the following libraries directly: